Junk Bonds - The Sexiest Investment You Should Avoid In Your Portfolio

 Non-investment grade issues, on the other hand, are those that have been assigned a rating of BB or lower.
 These obligations possess a much higher risk of default or loss of principal.
 The companies that issue these junk bonds must somehow entice investors to risk their money.
 To do this, they offer a much higher coupon rate than their investment counterparts.
 Ironically, this increases the inherent risk because the companies that are least able to afford high-interest charges pay double or triple their better-capitalized counterparts.

-Junk bonds were tremendously popular in the generation of leveraged buyouts and corporate liquidations (otherwise known as the 1980's).
+Junk bonds were tremendously popular in the generation of leveraged buyouts and corporate liquidations.
 Lately, they have staged a slight comeback with a potentially disastrous outcome.
 Small investors are buying them without fully understanding the risks they carry, and once they do figure it out, it will already be too late.
 The same story will play out as it seems to do every 10 to 20 years, a new generation learning the painful lessons of their predecessors.

 Fallen Angel Bonds